stillsheryl/road_tripper/README.md

 # Road Tripper

 This is the backend service for a road trip planning application.
 Users can search for a place to visit and see the estimated travel time for the trip, as well as the forecasted weather at the destination they're looking to visit.
-This service provides multiple enpoints for the front end application, including weather, images, and login capabilities.
+This service provides multiple endpoints for the front end application, including weather, images, and login capabilities.

 ## Summary